Q: What is a Fugitive Recovery Agent ?

 Q: What is SkipNet ?

 Q: How does the Apprentice Program work ?

 Q: What is the NAFRA policy concerning use of the association Logo ?

 Q: Are there any restrictions on who may register ?

-A: Yes, anyone convicted of a Felony within the past 15 years, or any misdemeanor in the past 7 years is ineligible, and anyone convicted of a violent felony, drug related felony or any category of sexual offense is permanently ineligible.
+A: Yes, anyone suffering from serious mental illness, convicted of a felony within the past 10 years, or any misdemeanor in the past 3 years is ineligible, and anyone convicted of a violent felony, kidnapping, a drug related felony or any category of sexual offense is permanently ineligible.
 Also, anyone that has had their membership revoked in the past must obtain special approval.

 Q: How do Fugitive Recovery Agents get paid ?

-A: While some Bail Bond Companies have "in house" Fugitive Recovery Agents on their payroll, the vast majority of Fugitive Recovery Agents operate as independent contractors and are paid a commission of between 10% and 25% of the Bond, they are not considered employees of the association or the bail bond companies they provide services to and are generally issued an IRS Form 1099 by the payor for payments they receive.
+A: While some bail bond companies have "in house" Fugitive Recovery Agents on their payroll, the vast majority of Fugitive Recovery Agents operate as independent contractors and are paid a commission of between 10% and 25% of the bond, they are not considered employees of the association or the bail bond companies they provide services to and are generally issued an IRS Form 1099 by the bail bond company for payments they receive.

 Q: Can registering with the NAFRA help me to get Fugitive Recovery assignments ?

-A: Yes, being registered gives you National exposure in that Bail Bond Companies from across the country contact us looking for assistance in locating Fugitive Recovery Agents.
+A: Yes, being registered gives you national exposure in that bail bond companies from across the country use our SkipNet Directory to locate Fugitive Recovery Agents.
 This normally happens when they have a Fugitive that has fled to another city or state and they need the services of a Fugitive Recovery Agent outside of their own area.
-Licensed bail bond companies are eligible to use the SkipNet service to search the directory to locate member Fugitive Recovery Agents in any area.

 Q: Why doesn't the NAFRA make SkipNet available to the public ?

 A: Given the nature of this profession we consider information regarding our members to be sensitive, these professionals often deal with dangerous people and situations so we consider protection of their privacy to be paramount.
 There are also issues with unwanted solicitations, spammers and scammers misusing contact information.
 Therefore, contact information is provided on a need to know basis through SkipNet, and in some cases through member services.